chillerlan/php-cache/README.md

 ### Manual installation
-Download the desired version of the package from [master](https://github.com/codemasher/php-cache/archive/master.zip) or [release](https://github.com/codemasher/php-cache/releases) and extract the contents to your project folder.
+Download the desired version of the package from [master](https://github.com/codemasher/php-cache/archive/master.zip) or [release](https://github.com/codemasher/php-cache/releases) and extract the contents to your project folder.After that:
+  - run `composer install` to install the required dependencies and generate `/vendor/autoload.php`.
-Point the namespace `chillerlan\SimpleCache` to the folder `src` of the package.
+  - if you use a custom autoloader, point the namespace `chillerlan\SimpleCache` to the folder `src` of the package

 Profit!